bruno-/fiber_scheduler/README.md

 In the below example fiber labeled `parent` will wait for the `child` fiber to complete.
 Note that only the `parent` fiber waits, other fibers run as usual.

-This example takes 4 seconds to finish
+This example takes 4 seconds to finish.

 ```ruby
 require "fiber_scheduler"